 It is possible that Einstein wasn’t very interested in food, but if he weren’t able to eat for a few days, you can be sure that his absorption in his scientific contemplation would have quickly shifted to the best way to get a peanut butter sandwich.

 No one is really indifferent to eating.
 We’re all “addicted” to it, but nature intends for this to be a positive addiction that nourishes our health and well-being.
 Unfortunately, modern Western society, which has eliminated the problem of hunger more successfully than any previous culture, is now experiencing unprecedented rates of people who are obese or overweight or who suffer from various forms of unhealthy eating.
-The health consequences of carrying excess weight have been well publicized in the media, including increased risk of coronary heart disease and type 2 diabetes; certain forms of cancer (endometrial, breast, and colon), stroke, sleep apnea, and osteoarthritis.
-If you have been diagnosed with sleep apnea.
-No need to worry, there’s many paths of treatment.
-It’s actually one of the most common sleep disorders in America, with more than 22 million people suffering from it!
+The health consequences of carrying excess weight have been well publicized in the media, including increased risk of coronary heart disease and type 2 diabetes; certain forms of cancer (endometrial, breast, and colon), stroke and osteoarthritis.

 The following information and techniques can help you transform your relationship with your body, emotions, and food as you let go of compulsive eating habits and food cravings.